ror-community/ror-site/content/blog/2024-12-18-clarivate-integrates-ror.md

 {{< /callout >}}

-Learn more about this ROR integration from the [Web of Science release notes](https://clarivate.com/academia-government/release-notes/web-of-science/web-of-science-november-7-2024-release-notes/) and a presentation given at the September 2024 ROR Community Call by Tilla Edmunds, Director of Web of Science Content Management at Clarivate. <br /><br />
+Learn more about this ROR integration from the [Web of Science release notes](https://clarivate.com/academia-government/release-notes/web-of-science/web-of-science-november-7-2024-release-notes/) and a presentation given at the September 2024 ROR Community Call by Tilla Edmunds, Director of Web of Science Content Management at Clarivate.

+---

-{{< youtube id="_z1lcsd_osc" title="ROR in Web of Science presentation at ROR Community Call September 2024" >}}<br />
+{{< youtube id="_z1lcsd_osc" title="ROR in Web of Science presentation at ROR Community Call September 2024" >}}

+---

 {{< callout icon="fa-envelope" >}}